Nizamuddin-like event near Mumbai was averted in March: Govt

-Thanks to the alertness shown by Maharashtras home department, a congregation similar to the one held in Delhis Nizamuddin, now linked to COVID-19 spread, was averted near here following withdrawal of permission for the March event, Minister Anil Deshmukh said on Thursday.
+Thanks to the alertness shown by Maharashtra's home department, a congregation similar to the one held in Delhi's Nizamuddin area, now linked to COVID-19 spread, was averted near here following withdrawal of permission, minister Anil Deshmukh said on Thursday.
 A two-day mega religious programme was planned in Vasai, on outskirts of Mumbai, but the home department denied permission for it after initially giving the go-ahead.

 An official statement, quoting Home Minister Deshmukh, said an outfit, Shamim Education and Welfare Society, had formally sought permission from the department for organising a programme, Tablighi Ijtema, near Diwanman village in West Vasai on March 14-15.
 The society, while seeking permission, had conveyed to the department that around 50,000 devotees would attend the event in which the Quran was to be recited besides offering of namaz.